Click here to find out more information about registering your pregnancy

 This is such a special time in your life and we want you to have the best possible experience.
 We’re here to offer you lots of support throughout pregnancy, during birth and after the birth of your baby.

 All pregnant women booked to deliver their baby with Northumbria Healthcare are offered their recommended pregnancy vaccinations at their routine ultrasound scan appointments.
 This includes seasonal flu (Sept – March), pertussis (whooping cough) and the Covid-19 booster when applicable.
+From 1 September 2024, all pregnant women will be offered the RSV (Respiratory Syncytial Virus) vaccination when they are 28 weeks pregnant.

 For more information on recommended vaccinations in pregnancy: